rishabhc/gsoc-preproject/readme.md

 ## Features to be implemented
 1. Add API documentation
+2. Handle form submission on enter (which doesn't work currently) through JavaScript.
-2. Add passwords for authentication
+3. Add passwords for authentication
-3. Protect against vulnerabilities
+4. Protect against vulnerabilities